Linda Hendricks Harig

 Harig also is a graduate of Vanderbilt’s Leadership Development Forum and UT Knoxville’s Basics of Personnel Administration in Colleges and Universities.
 She holds certifications in Disney’s Service Leaders Institute, consulting skills, negotiating and administering the labor contract, employee relations’ law and facilitative leadership.

 Harig is a native of Alcoa and currently resides in Maryville with her husband, David.
-They have five children and four grandchildren.
+They have five children and seven grandchildren.